aprilianto665/aprilianto665/README.md

 </h2>

 <p align="center">
-  I'm a web developer specializing in <b>React.js</b>, <b>Next.js</b> , and <b>TailwindCSS</b>, with experience implementing backend solutions using <b>Express.js</b> and <b>MongoDB</b> for complete full-stack development.
+  I'm a web developer specializing in backend.
 My background in managing documentation for large construction projects has given me exceptional attention to detail and organization skills that I now apply to web development.
 </p>

 <h2 align="center">